Coverage Guided Testing for Recurrent Neural Networks: RNN Preliminaries

-Each $s$ represents one aspect of the concrete status of an LSTM cell.
-To capture the interactions between multiple LSTM steps, temporal semantics are often used by human operators to understand how LSTM performs \cite{ming2017understanding}.
-Test metrics in this paper will rely on the structural information such as \emph{aggregate knowledge} $\xi_{t}^{h,+}, \xi_{t}^{h,-}$ and \emph{remember rate} $\xi_t^{f,avg}$, as explained below, and their temporal relations.
+\paragraph{Sequential structure} Each $s$ represents one aspect of the concrete status of an LSTM cell.
+To capture the interactions between multiple LSTM steps, temporal semantics are often used to understand how LSTM performs \cite{ming2017understanding}.
+Test metrics in this paper will rely on the structural information such as \emph{aggregate knowledge} $\xi_{t}^{h}$ and \emph{remember rate} $\xi_t^{f,avg}$, as explained below, and their temporal relations.

 Output $h$ is seen as short-term memory (as opposed to $c$ for long-term memory) of LSTM.
 It is often used to understand how information is updated, either positive or negative according to the value of $h_t$.
 Thus, we have